Rosa 'William Baffin' flowers

-This is a high maintenance climbing vine that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
+This is a high maintenance woody vine that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 William Baffin Rose is recommended for the following landscape applications;

 Planting & Growing